jasonherrboldt/Cero/README.md

 See [the Uno Wikipedia page](https://en.wikipedia.org/wiki/Uno_(card_game)) for a full list of game rules.

-Take it for a spin:

 __HOW TO RUN__

 This program is meant to be run from the command line.
-Running it from within an IDE will not work due to the user interaction required to play the game.
-WILL throw exceptions.
+Running it from within an IDE will throw null pointer exceptions due to the command line-driven user I/O required to play the game.

 Here's how to run it from the command line.